szalaigj/TilingApplication/README.md

 Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.

 ## SpectralClustering
 This c# solution 'spectral clustering for directed network' is based on the below-mentioned articles (see: [References](https://github.com/szalaigj/TilingApplication#references)).
-It includes __MathNet.Numerics__ (see: http://numerics.mathdotnet.com/) which is used for tasks of _Linear Algebra_ topics.
 This will be used for another approach of the original problem.
+It depends on __MathNet.Numerics__ (see: http://numerics.mathdotnet.com/) which is used for tasks of _Linear Algebra_ topics.

 See [Notations](https://github.com/szalaigj/TilingApplication#notations) for the followings:
 * __Input__: file which contains weights ![weights](ImagesOfReadme/weight_element.png)